BishalBhati/Heart-Disease-Prediction/README.md

 - **Advanced predictive analytics** using time-series patient data

 ## License
-This project is open-source under the MIT License.
-Feel free to contribute and improve it.
+This project is Owned by ©Bishal Bhati.
+Feel free to contribute and Improve it.